 Positive Economic Impacts in Bridge River

-The improvements to the facilities are expected to result in direct economic impacts through rental fees, workshops, conference fees, and tournament fees for using the facilities.
+The improvements to the facilities are expected to result in direct economic impacts through rental fees, workshops, conference fees, and tournament fees for use of the facilities.
 In addition, local service providers such as elders, spiritual leaders, small businesses, and caterers will be hired during events that will be held at the facilities.
-With the new space and the increased number of events that are anticipated to be held in the community, less leakage will go to Lillooet and other larger centres.
+With the new space and the increased number of events that are anticipated to be held in the community, less economic leakage will result.